 The traditional home hot-water setting of 140 F (60 C) can scald skin - a particular danger if there are young children in your household.
 So what's the solution?
 Turn down the thermostat on your water heater to ensure that the mercury doesn't top the now-suggested 120 F (49 C).
 Your family will bathe safely, and your energy bill will be lower.

 It's quite easy to cook up energy savings in the kitchen.
 If you keep range-top burners and reflectors clean, they'll reflect the heat better and require less energy for cooking.

 If you cook with electricity, turn off the burners several minutes before the end of the allotted cooking time.
 The burners will stay hot long enough to finish the job without using any more electricity.

 When you have a choice between using the range top and the oven, go with the former to save energy.

-If you do use the oven, open it sparingly; each time you open it, heat escapes and the oven will use even more energy to maintain the temperature.
+If you use the oven, open it sparingly; each time you open it, heat escapes, and the oven will use even more energy to maintain the temperature.

-Use a pressure cooker and the microwave oven whenever possible; both save energy.
-When you're boiling water, keep a lid on the pot; water boils faster when you use a top to hold in the heat.
+Use a pressure cooker and a microwave oven whenever possible; both save energy.
+When boiling water, keep a lid on the pot; water boils faster when you use a top to hold in the heat.

 Here are five easy ways to make your washing machine energy efficient: